Hāpūpū/J.M. Barker Historic Reserve

 Located in the Chatham Islands region

-IntroductionOne of only two national historic reserves in New Zealand, Hāpūpū protects Moriori rakau momori (tree carvings).
+IntroductionOne of only three national historic reserves in New Zealand, Hāpūpū protects Moriori rakau momori (tree carvings).

 Find things to do and places to stay Hāpūpū/J.M.
 Barker Historic Reserve